 The most successful businesses have the ability to listen to and act on customer feedback.
 It is potentially one of your company’s greatest sources of learning.

 Getting meaningful feedback starts with asking the right questions.
 Here are examples of customer feedback questions you can ask in your next survey.

-Just getting started?
-A proper way to ask for customer feedback is to pose a question that will lead you to discover, first and foremost, where your customers came from.
+If you’re just getting started with surveying customers, a good way to ask for feedback is to pose a question that will lead you to discover, first and foremost, where your customers came from.

 By asking where the customer found or heard about your business, you can more objectively evaluate your marketing and sales channels.

-Perhaps a family member or friend recommended your business.
-Or maybe the customer found you via a TripAdvisor or Yelp review.
-Or some other digital channel may have been the source: a random Twitter mention, an Instagram tag, or a Google local search result.
+Perhaps a family member or friend recommended your business, or maybe the customer found you via a Tripadvisor or Yelp review.
+Some other digital channel may have been the source: a random Twitter mention, an Instagram tag, or a Google local search result.

-But you might not ever know unless you ask.
-Attempt to find out what led the customer to walk through your doors and try your business.
-This helps you refine your marketing message and improve your communications strategy.
+You won’t know unless you ask.
+This customer feedback question can help you find out what led the customer to walk through your doors and try your business.
+This also helps you refine your marketing message and improve your communications strategy.

 Negative feedback and low-rated reviews about customer service can severely damage your brand.
-So make sure you ask about the service experience when you’re reaching out to customers for feedback.
+When you’re reaching out to customers for feedback, make sure you ask about the service experience.

 Not only does this help you view the experience of your customers from their perspective; it is also key to fostering operational improvements, helping drive business performance and bottom line impact.